Elon Musk joins court fight against Trump travel ban

 Musk's companies, Tesla and SpaceX, were not among the original list of nearly 100 companies that were part of a court motion on Sunday evening.

-Other companies that joined the brief Monday include mattress startup Casper, on-demand janitorial startup Managed by Q, and the messaging startup Slack.
+Other companies that joined the brief Monday include mattress startup Casper, office services platform Managed by Q, and the messaging startup Slack.

 The motion was filed with the Ninth Circuit Court of Appeals, which on Sunday morning denied the U.S. government's emergency request to resume Trump's travel ban.
 The appeals court has asked for both sides to file legal briefs before it makes a final decision.